-The Customer Fields app uses Data columns to serve data for each customer record.
-These data columns allow the app to filter, format, and import/export customer data in a reliable fashion.
+The Customer Fields app uses Data columns as a mechanism to handle data attributes for each customer record.
+These data columns allow the app to create, update, filter, format, and import/export customer data in a reliable fashion.

-Generally speaking, a data column needs to exist in order for the app to save any data for a customer.
-Data columns are created automatically when adding fields in the app's form builder, so you shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.
+Generally speaking, a data column must exist for the app to save and retrieve any data values for a customer.
+Since data columns are created automatically when adding fields in the app's form builder, you shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.

 Data column structure